ronakjethwa/everything-front-end-guide/README.md

 # Everything Front End Guide
-This is a guide that everyone can use to learn about the practice of front-end development.
-It broadly outlines and discusses the practice of front-end engineering: how to learn it and where to learn it in 2020.
+Curated lists of resources for everyone who want to learn or practice the front end development.
+It broadly outlines and discusses the practice of front-end engineering: what to learn and where to learn it in 2020.

 The materials referenced and discussed here are either best in class or the current offering to a problem.
-The idea behind this is to create a centralized all-in-one documentation to house all the different resources I have been utilizing to enhance my front-end development skills on a routine basis.
+The idea behind guidebook this is to create a centralized all-in-one documentation to house all the different resources I have been utilizing to enhance my front end development skills on a routine basis.

 ## What To Learn | Where To Learn